 It's actually fairly logical.
 These companies know that in-house QA sucks.
 So they decide not to hire an in-house QA team.
 But then they wonder what to do next.
 One of their dev team suggests investing in automation.
 They play around with it, create some tests, maybe even put someone on 'writing integration tests' (this is in quotes because making 'writing integration tests' a task, much like 'writing code', is so nebulous as to be irrelevant).
 They already believe in dogfooding.
 And with the total lack of decent alternatives to in-house QA, it makes sense to them to extend the concept of dogfooding to encompass hours and hours of exhaustive checking.
 And I would agree it makes sense at some scale.
 But if either customers are paying for your product or you're paying your staff, you are already too big to be making mistakes like this.

 The point is, no company arrives at this process through considered planning: it's more like an unhappy accident.
 And it unfolds like a slow-motion car crash.
-You don't realise how much everyone hates 'company QA runs' until your best employees start leaving.
+You don't realize how much everyone hates 'company QA runs' until your best employees start leaving.
 And you can be sure that no developer ever joined a company due to their excitement about doing QA.

 Don't worry, many of our paying customers came to us from this exact process.
 They tried it, realized it doesn't work and decided to hire Rainforest for the job.